codio-content/OCR_J276_2.6-End-of-unit-test/.guides/content/End-of-Unit-Test--page-1-of-3--bf92.md

 Now it’s time to think carefully about what you have learned in the previous lessons.

+**N.B.
+When asked to provide answers in binary, all require 8 digits (even if they would commence with '0')**

 {Check It!|assessment}(fill-in-the-blanks-2276458730)
 |||guidance
 # Solution